dev-protocol/docs.devprotocol.xyz/versioned_docs/version-0.1.0/protocol/protocol.md

 ---
-title: Protocol whitepaper
+title: The Protocol whitepaper
 ---

-# The Protocol whitepaper

-### The World that Dev Protocol Aims for
+## The World that Dev Protocol Aims for

 Economic activities are built on top of many real world activities.
 These activities need investments to realize future growth and profit.
 Dev Protocol is a decentralized technology that fairly evaluates various activities that have not received an economic evaluation and realizes their autonomous distribution and sustainability through P2P trading and reward distribution.